Burushaski: Modern evolution

-Burushaski is predominantly a spoken rather than a written language.
+Burushaski has predominantly been a spoken language.
 One of the earliest examples of modern Burushaski literature was the poetry written by Prof. Allamah Nasiruddin Nasir Hunzai in the 1940s.
 He began by using the Urdu alphabet to write the language, but soon realized that Urdu script was not adequate to the task, since it lacked the necessary letters to represent certain phonemes unique to Burushaski.
 This led him to undertake the task of devising a standardised Urdu-derived alphabet geared specifically to the accurate transcription of the Burushaski language.
-To this end, he went on to create the new consonants ݼ [tsʰ], څ [ʈʂ], ڎ [ts], ݽ [ʂ], ڞ [ʈʂʰ], and ݣ [ŋ].
+To this end, he went on to create consonant letters ݼ [tsʰ], څ [ʈʂ], ڎ [ts], ݽ [ʂ], ڞ [ʈʂʰ], and ݣ [ŋ].
 Furthermore, innovative writers of Burushaski began to use superscript Urdu numbers to indicate different stress patterns, tones and vowel-lengths.
 For example, in Burushaski, the letter ـو (waw) represents a long vowel with a falling tone, "óo".
 The letter ـݸ (waw with a superscript 2) represents a short vowel "o", and the letter ـݹ (waw with a superscript 3) represents a long vowel with a rising tone, "oó".

+During the mid-twentieth century, Ghulamuddin Ghulam Hunzai, a Burushaski poet and scholar, also contributed to the development of written Burushaski using a Persian-Arabic-based orthography.
+He published poetry in Burushaski using a modified Arabic script adapted to represent local sounds, contributing to one of the earliest substantial bodies of written literature in the language.
+His works include a Burushaski translation of the Qur’an and other religious and literary writings, which expanded the written corpus of Burushaski and informed subsequent discussions on orthographic standardization.
+Hunzai’s contributions, alongside those of other writers, form part of the broader historical development of modern Burushaski writing conventions.

 Parallel to this, a Latin-derived orthography was created by Hermann Berger - a system which has found favour among many researchers and linguists.
 The "Burushaski Research Academy" currently recognises both the Urdu-based and the Latin-based orthography.

-In the years, 2006, 2009, and 2013, a 3-volume Burushaski-Urdu Dictionary was compiled in a collaboration between the "Burushaski Research Academy" and the University of Karachi, under the auspices of Prof. Allamah Nasiruddin Nasir Hunzai and published by the university's "Bureau of Composition, Compilation & Translation".
+In the years 2006, 2009, and 2013, a 3-volume Burushaski-Urdu Dictionary was compiled in a collaboration between the "Burushaski Research Academy" and the University of Karachi, under the auspices of Prof. Allamah Nasiruddin Nasir Hunzai and published by the university's "Bureau of Composition, Compilation & Translation".
 This dictionary uses primarily the Urdu-derived alphabet, while employing Berger's Latin alphabet-derived orthography in a supplementary capacity.

+Recently (2022-2023), community-led efforts have sought to standardize the writing of Burushaski.
+Burusho Maʰraka, a cultural and linguistic organization representing Burusho communities of Hunza, Nagar, and Yasin, has promoted a standardized orthography based on the Persian-Arabic script.
+The organization has worked to harmonize spelling conventions and produce teaching and reference materials aimed at strengthening literacy and inter-regional consistency in written Burushaski.
+These initiatives build upon earlier scholarly work and aim to provide a unified writing system for educational and digital use.